markjsosnowski/PD2QC/readme.md

 •Ability to bind the quickchat menus to any key.

-•Dynamic: easily customize the voice lines to your liking
+•Easily change and customize the chat lines to your liking.

 •A quickchat hint panel so you don't have to memorize each option.